LupienLab/3d-reorganization-prostate-cancer/Results/2020-02-19_sv-disruption-TADs/README.md

 * multiple chained events on chr3 of `PCa56413`
 * a duplication on chr10 of `PCa56413`

-Only one breakpoint of a detected SV appeared to alter the local topology.
 There was no event detected where both breakpoints in a pair altered the local topology.
 If SVs are altering gene expression, it is likely not through establishing or altering TAD boundaries, but by interfering with _cis_-regulatory interactions through other means.